jschnurer/osr-monster-parser/README.md

 ]
 ```

-## Sworsd & Wizardry Extras
+## Swords & Wizardry Extras
-If the input flag `processSwordsAndWizardry` is true, if the monster's name is "dragon turtle" or in the format "dragon, xxxx", its stats will be duplicated for each size category and age of dragon.
+If the input flag `processSW` is true, if the monster's name is "dragon turtle" or in the format "dragon, xxxx", its stats will be duplicated for each size category and age of dragon.
 If the monster's name starts with "ravager", it will also include some extra ravager text in the monster's description.